-- 11. The Chief Executive will each year produce a draft annual budget for submission to the Council including: - 11.1 a statement of the Council's priorities and objectives for the year; - 11.2 the planned use of resources to reflect those priorities and achieve those objectives; - 11.3 the financial implications of the planned use of resources; and - 11.4 performance targets established by the Council.
+- 11. The Chief Executive will each year produce a draft annual budget for submission to the Council including: - 11.1 a statement of the HCPC's priorities and objectives for the year; - 11.2 the planned use of resources to reflect those priorities and achieve those objectives; - 11.3 the financial implications of the planned use of resources; - 11.4 contracts with an expected total value greater than £100,000 which are planned to be tendered or retendered during the year; and - 11.5 performance targets established by the Council.